Labbaker/SeniorDesign/README.md

 Main Station Software:
-main page: beacon map, view emergency alerts, sidebar w/ new alerts (all pages have back to main menu option) Map view of beacons - map of the tucson area with icons for each beacon, (gps coords on mouseover?) displays if alert triggered or repair needed.
+main page: beacon map, view emergency alerts, sidebar w/ new alerts (all pages have back to main menu option) Map view of beacons - map of the tucson area with icons for each beacon, (gps coords on mouseover? ping on mouseover?) displays if alert triggered or repair needed.
 Emergency alerts page: new displayed, resolved on different page -resolved page: data abt alert when viewing new alert, text box for message + ack